HanCreate/SurvivalProject-Server/README.md

 # Known bugs
 * Big battle death match isn't working when playing on the beginner channel.
 * You shouldn't get any experience when killing players in crystal mode, but instead get experience when a round is over.
 I believe the winners get x1.5 experience.

+# 26/05/2017
+* The experience you get in big match survival mode was reduced by 66% to balance things out a bit.
+* Fixed a bug where killing an NPC with no multiplier (a gray NPC) would show a message you got 0 experience, instead of not showing anything at all.

 # 25/05/2017
 * Found a much better and faster way to translate the game.